Governance Assurance & Capital Stewardship

 The footprint diluted vertical acceleration.

-This was not a failure of engineering judgement.
-It was a governance misalignment between geometric configuration and time-linked commercial exposure.
-Governance Decision Intelligence identified this divergence while design optionality remained available.
+This was not a question of engineering capability.
+It reflected a governance misalignment between geometric configuration and time-linked commercial exposure.
+Governance Decision Intelligence identified this divergence while strategic optionality remained available.

 Assurance Mandate: Disciplined Validation

-Following identification of emerging exposure, TacminMadini executed a defined Assurance Mandate under owner authority to rigorously test alignment between:
+Following identification of emerging schedule sensitivity, TacminMadini executed a defined Assurance Mandate under owner authority to rigorously test alignment between:

 - Approved capital sequencing